tuanlda78202/cvps23/README.md

 # Salient Object Detection for Korean Name Card
 ![DIS-R](https://github.com/tuanlda78202/CVP/blob/main/assets/result-dis.png)

-This is the source code for the project "Salient Object Detection for Korean Name Card" of the course "Computer Vision" Summer 2023.
+This is the source code of the project "Salient Object Detection for Korean Name Card" of the course "Computer Vision" Summer 2023.

 ---
 - [Salient Object Detection for Korean Name Card](#salient-object-detection-for-korean-name-card)